amitamb/proxy-select/README.md

 # Use case

-Primary usage is to control the select even when select is exampned/opened.
+Primary usage is to control the select even when select is expanded/opened.
 Normally, when select is opened OS takes control and you don't know where mouse is till an option is not selected.

-Even when using headless tools like puppeteer to take screenshots, it allows you to capture correct screenshot when select is opened.
+Also using headless tools like puppeteer to take screenshots, it allows you to capture correct screenshot when select is opened.

-Alternatively, you can use libraries like chosen which will allow same thing but they come with their own API and styling while proxy-select can be included in any project and won't affect existing code.
+Alternatively, you can use libraries like chosen which will allow the same thing but they come with their own API and styling while proxy-select can be included in any project and won't affect existing code.
+It also uses native JS.

 # Usage